 Testament is currently touring his new one man show about rap music, feminism and fatherhood entitled WOKE (The Roundhouse, Royal Exchange Theatre, West Yorkshire Playhouse & Camden’s People’s Theatre).

-Testament also penned Black Men Walking, a new play produced by the award-winning Eclipse Theatre Company and The Royal Exchange Manchester, touring nationally in 2018 including The Royal Court and was the Musical Director touring show Skip Rap with Mind The Gap artist Alan Clay..
-He is currently a supported artist at Manchester’s Royal Exchange and a Roland sponsored artist.
+Testament also penned the play Black Men Walking, nominated for BEST NEW PLAY at the UK Theatre Awards and for BEST PLAY at the Writer’s Guild Awards.
+Produced by the award-winning Eclipse Theatre Company and The Royal Exchange Manchester, it toured nationally in 2018 including The Royal Court.
+Testament was also the Musical Director touring show Skip Rap with Mind The Gap artist Alan Clay.

-Testament is a former presenter of Radio 4’s ’Seriously’ podcast and has presented a series of reports on the MOBO awards for ITV.
-Testament was also recently a guest presenter on BBC 5Live alongside the brilliant Nihal Arthanayake.
+Testament is a former presenter of Radio 4’s ’Seriously’ podcast and has presented a series of reports on the MOBO Awards for ITV.
+Testament has been a guest presenter on BBC 5Live alongside the brilliant Nihal Arthanayake, and is set to present BBC Radio 4’s flagship show “Pick of the Week“ twice this year in 2019.

 Testament's poetry has been published in several anthologies and has been used a teaching resource in the UK and in over 14 countries around the world.
 He is also a international workshop facilitator, founding workshop company Hip-Hop Clinic in 2014 producing workshops in venues that range from schools, universities and stadiums, to prisons and park benches.
 Work as a poet coach includes BBC Radio 1, BBC 1xtra, The Roundhouse and Apples & Snakes.